GSA/site-scanning-documentation/pages/scan_steps.md

 The primary scan uses [Puppeteer](https://pptr.dev/) to load a target URL in a headless Chrome/Chromium browser.
 It then (again asynchronously) runs a number of what might be thought of as scan components, the list of which can be found [here](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/pages/primary.ts#L48-L58) and the code for which can be found [here](https://github.com/GSA/site-scanning-engine/tree/main/libs/core-scanner/src/scans).

 At the moment, these 'scan components' are:
 * [urlScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/url-scan.ts) - which notes whether the Target URL redirects; what the Final URL is; whether it is live; what its server status code, filetype, and base domain are; and whether the Final URL is on the same domain and same website as the Target URL.
 This populates the `Final URL`, `Final URL - Base Domain`, `Final URL - Base Website`, `Final URL - Top Level Domain`, `Final URL - Media Type`, `Final URL - Live`, `Target URL - Redirects`, `Final URL - Same Base Domain As Target URL`, `Final URL - Same Base Website As Target URL`, and `Final URL - Status Code` fields.
+  * For `Final URL - Live` - it is marked `TRUE` if the final server status code is one of these - 200, 201, 202, 203, 204, 205, 206.
+  * For `Target URL - Redirects` - it is marked `TRUE` if the are one or more components in the redirect chain of the request method.
+* [cloudDotGovPagesScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/cloud-dot-gov-pages.ts) - which looks to see if there's an x-server response header that says `cloud.gov pages`.
+This populates the `Infrastructure - Cloud.gov Pages Detected` field.
+* [cmsScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/cms.ts) - which looks for certain code snippets in the page html and headers that indicate the use of a certain CMS.
+These code snippets are borrowed from the great work of [Wappalyzer](https://github.com/tunetheweb/wappalyzer), specifically the files in [this folder](https://github.com/tunetheweb/wappalyzer/tree/master/src/technologies).
+* [cookieScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/cookies.ts) - which uses Puppeteer's built in functionality to note the domains of all cookies that load.
 * [dapScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/dap.ts) - which captures the outbound requests that occur when the target URL loads and notes whether a call using the Digital Analytics Program tag IDs ('UA-33523145-1' or 'G-9TNNMGP8WJ') is one of them.
 If it is, the Google Analytics parameters are also captured.
 This then populates the `DAP - Final URL` and `DAP - Parameters - Final URL` fields.
+* [loginScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/login.ts) - which looks for certain code snippets in the page html to indicate the presence of a login form or the use of a certain  login provider.
+This populates the `Infrastructure - Login Provider` and `Infrastructure - Login Detected` fields.
+* [mobileScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/mobile.ts) - which looks for a certain code snippet to indicate the presence of a viewport meta tag.
+This populates the `Mobile - Viewport Meta Tag Detected` field.
+* [requiredLinksScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/required-links.ts) - which looks for certain strings in each hyperlinked text and associated URLs that may indicate the presence of a required link, as specified on [this Digital.gov page](https://digital.gov/resources/required-web-content-and-links).
+This populates the `Required Links - URL` and `Required Links - Text` fields.
+* [searchScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/search.ts) - which looks for certain code snippets in the page html to indicate the presence of a site search form or to indicate the use of Search.gov.
+This populates the `Infrastructure - Site Search Detected` and `Infrastructure - Search.gov Detected` fields.
 * [seoScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/seo.ts) - which looks for various search engine optimization elements within the page's source code.
-This populates the `SEO - article:published_time - Final URL`, `SEO - article:modified_time - Final URL`, `SEO - og:title - Final URL`, `SEO - og:description - Final URL`, and `SEO - Main Element - Final URL` fields.
+This populates the `SEO - title`, `SEO - description`, `SEO - article:published_time`, `SEO - article:modified_time`, `SEO - og:title`, `SEO - og:description`, `SEO - Main Element` and `SEO - Canonical Link` fields.
 * [thirdPartyScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/third-party.ts) - which captures the outbound requests that occur when the target URL loads, notes them, and counts how many unique third party services they represent.
 This populates the `Third Party - Service Domains` and `Third Party - Count` fields.
-* [uswdsScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/uswds.ts) - which lookos for various US Web Design System elements within the page's source code, and also uses a formula to calculate the likelihood that USWDS is present on that page.
+* [uswdsScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/uswds.ts) - which looks for various US Web Design System elements within the page's source code, and also uses a formula to calculate the likelihood that USWDS is present on that page.
 This populates the `USWDS - Favicon`, `USWDS - Favicon in CSS`, `USWDS - Merriweather Font`, `USWDS - Public Sans Font`, `USWDS - Source Sans Font`, `USWDS - Tables`, `USWDS - Count`, `USWDS - USA Classes`, `USWDS - Inline CSS`, `USWDS - String`, `USWDS - String in CSS`, `USWDS - Semantic Version`, and `USWDS - Version`	fields.
-* loginScan
-* [cloudDotGovPagesScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/cloud-dot-gov-pages.ts) - which looks to see if there's an x-server response header that says `cloud.gov pages`.
-This populates the `Infrastructure - Cloud.gov Pages Detected` field.
-* [cmsScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/cms.ts) - which looks for certain code snippets in the page html and headers that indicate the use of a certain CMS.
-These code snippets are borrowed from the great work of [Wappalyzer](https://github.com/tunetheweb/wappalyzer), specifically the files in [this folder](https://github.com/tunetheweb/wappalyzer/tree/master/src/technologies).
-*

 * The technical details of how each scan operates can be found in the following locations:
   * [primary](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/pages/primary.ts)  (and then [here](https://github.com/GSA/site-scanning-engine/tree/main/libs/core-scanner/src/scans))